-Applicants must take the LSAT no later than the preceding October.
+Applicants must take the LSAT no later than October.
 Early Decision applications must be complete by November 10.
 A completed application contains all supporting documents (e.g., resume, personal statement, and transcripts).
 It is the applicant's responsibility to ensure all items are submitted to LSAC with enough time for the documents to be received, processed, and included as a part of the applicant's electronic application before the deadline.

-If any of the above conditions are not met, the application will be considered in the regular admission process.
+If any of the above conditions are not met, the application will be considered for Regular Decision.